 With a supinated grip – that is, with your palms facing up – you can curl with dumbbells, barbells (barbell curl), do cable curls or preacher curls.
 You can also do reverse curl exercises.
 But in this example, we’re going to look at dumbbell curls to put the movement on an even playing field as the traditional dumbbell hammer curl.

-As with the hammer curl, using momentum on this exercise to swing the dumbbells up is a big no-no, as it will hinder any growth or strength gains on the exercise by limiting the recruitment of the bicep.
+As with the hammer curl, using momentum on this exercise to swing the dumbbells up is a big no-no, as it will hinder any growth or strength gains on the exercise by limiting the recruitment of the bicep muscle.

 Before we choose a winner, I want to mention that exercises for every body part should be varied so that every head of each muscle has a chance to be stimulated.
 Switching up exercises and working your muscles differently is extremely important if you want a balanced physique.

 With that being said, the winner of this matchup is: the standard bicep curl.
-The standard bicep curl focuses on the long head of the bicep more than the hammer curl and allows for a deeper stretch at the bottom of the motion.
-The long head makes up a larger portion of the bicep than the brachialis, and thus deserves more attention.
+The standard bicep curl focuses on the long head of the bicep muscles more than the hammer curl and allows for a deeper stretch at the bottom of the motion.
+The long head makes up a larger portion of the bicep muscles than the brachialis, which is why in the argument of hammer curl vs bicep curl, the standard bicep curl is the winner.

 Although standard, supinated-grip bicep curls are more effective in working a larger part of the bicep, that doesn’t mean you should cut hammer curls out of your workout completely and only do one type of curls.

-Switching up your bicep workout to include short head work (preacher curls, cable curls), long head work (alternating dumbbell curls, concentration curls) and brachialis work (hammer curls, hammer-grip rope curls) is the best way to ensure that you are developing your biceps entirely and evenly.
+Switching up your bicep workout to include short head work (preacher curls, cable curls), long head work (alternating dumbbell curls, concentration curls) and brachialis work (hammer curls, hammer-grip rope curls) is the best way to ensure that you are developing your biceps entirely and evenly, and will help bust through plateaus.

 So grab some iron and whether it’s a hammer curl, a standard supinated curl or a preacher curl (or preferably all 3) start pumping out those reps!